darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 ---

-So this is the program and it's OK and does the job, provided that we can demonstrate that this program terminates.
+So this is the program and it's OK and does the job, provided that we can demonstrate that this program **terminates**.

+// My comment: Recall our separation of concerns from "Reasoning About Programs": 1.
+Partial correctness.
+2. Termination.

 Now, in order to prove termination of this program we might have to do two things.
-First of all, we might have to take into things that we didn't know, secondly, that are given but we haven't used yet, secondly, we may have to resolve some of the non-determinism,

-? alia sort of vagueness

-in the statement that changes q.
-One thing that I have omitted to point out, and that is that here, we are confining our situation to the case that the points are not collinear.
+First of all, we might have to take into account things that we didn't know, secondly, that are given but we haven't used yet, secondly [sic], we may have to resolve some of the non-determinism.
+Alia [sic, audio not clear] sort of vagueness in the statement that changes q.
+One thing that I have omitted to point out, and that is that here, we are confining our situation to the case that the points are **not collinear**.

 ![b.5](b.5.png)

 Because that was the circumstance under which we were going to show the presence of a line q so that nopo of q equals two.
 The fact that the points are not collinear implies that there are at least **three** points, and therefore it's possible to initialize q such that P holds.
-You see because to see to it that the initial value of q is such that at least two points lie at q you need at least two points.
-So here we are, now we have here made a very **meager**  use of the fact that it is given that the points are not collinear, we have only used the consequence that there are at least two points.
+You see because, to see to it that the initial value of q is such that at least two points lie at q you need at least two points.
+So here we are, now we have here made a very **meager**  use of the fact that it is given that the points are not collinear, we have only used the consequence that there are at least two [did he mean 3?] points.
 Now, question, what general conclusion can we draw with respect to q and the points from the fact that the points are not collinear?

 ![b.3](b.3.png)

 There is a point not on q, yes.
-So my proposal is to take that into account by introducing a variable of type point.
+So my proposal is, to take that into **account** by introducing a variable of type point.
 Variable E will be of type point, E will also be initialized,

 ![b.6](b.6.png)

 ![b.7](b.7.png)

 and the fact that the points are not collinear, I can celebrate that by seeing to it that when q goes through two points, E lies not on q.

 ![b.30](b.30.png)